AlexSugak/getsky-trade/.travis/README.md

 ```sh
 $ travis encrypt-file id_rsa --add
 ```
-- copy both private (encrypted!) and public keys to `.travis` folder.
-DO NOT copy private key to repo!
+- copy both private (encrypted!) and public keys to `.travis` folder of repository.
+DO NOT copy private key to repository!
 - add/update Travis environment variables `IP`, `PORT` and `DEPLOY_DIR` to corresponding values